TypeStrong/typedoc-site/tags/protected.md

 {% include 'tag-info', kind: 'Modifier' %}

-This tag should generally not be used.
+This tag should generally not be used and may be removed in a future release.
 The `@protected` tag overrides the visibility of a reflection to be protected.

 ## Example